 As an online merchant, making your first sale is as symbolic as it is necessary.

-Completing the first sale sounds straightforward enough, yet the optimism and reassurance it brings can make it the biggest turning point in the life of your business.
+It doesn’t sound like much, but believe me when I say the optimism and reassurance it brings can make it the biggest milestone in the life of your business.

-To make the battle easier to win, below are 24 sure-fire ways to make your first e-commerce sale without spending a ton.
+To make the battle easier to win, below are 30 sure-fire tips to get more online sales without spending a ton.

 1. Send Free Samples to Influencers

 You don’t need to look far to find influential bloggers, journalists, entrepreneurs, and vloggers from various industries and niches.
 You just need to find the right ones.